aric49/aric49.github.io/_posts/2019-12-13-Liberate-Your-Nook-Ebooks.md

 ## Accessing your DRM Key and Importing your eBooks into Calibre
 1. Install Calibre and the DeDRM plugin using the instructions provided by DeDRM GitHub Repo

-2. Use sqlite3 client to access the `cchasdata.db` file and retrieve your DRM Key.
+2. Use a sqlite3 client (Download [here](https://sqlite.org/download.html), *side note: my platoform-tools directory contained a sqlite executable.
+I already had it downloaded, so I opted to use my own sqlite3 installation.*) to access the `cchasdata.db` file and retrieve your DRM Key.
 Note the Key will be 28 characters long and always end in an equals (=) sign.

 ```
 sqlite3 cchashdata.db